Gifts in wills FAQS

-Here are answers to some commonly asked questions about making a will and leaving a gift to Tibet Relief Fund.
-If you have any other questions that are not answered here, or would simply like to speak with someone in confidence, please don’t hesitate to call our Fundraising Manager, Caroline Petersen, on 020 3119 0041 or email her at [email protected].
+If you have any questions that are not answered here, or would simply like to speak with someone in confidence, please don’t hesitate to call our Fundraising Manager, Caroline Petersen, on 020 3119 0041 or email her at [email protected].

 Since 1959 many Tibetans have lived under the oppression of the Chinese occupation in Tibet, or have had to flee to India and Nepal and settle in exile.
 Tibet Relief Fund works with Tibetans, empowering them to lead a fulfilled life.
 By leaving Tibet Relief Fund a gift in your will, you will help us to educate the young, support entrepreneurs, care for the elderly, rebuild lives and homes, and provide healthcare for all.

 Having an up-to-date will brings you peace of mind.
-You are ensuring your loved ones are provided for and the causes you care about most will be supported after you are gone.
+Making your will ensures those closest to you are provided for after you are gone.
 If you die without a will (known in the legal world as intestate), UK law will specify who inherits your possessions and estate, meaning they will not necessarily be distributed in the way you would have wished.

-The sooner the better as it is the only way to make sure your wishes are carried out after you are gone and your loved ones provided for in the way you want.
-Making a will helps your loved ones at a difficult time, as they will know how you wanted your estate to be distributed.
+The sooner the better!
+It’s the only way to make sure your wishes are carried out after you are gone and your loved ones provided for in the way you want.
+Making a will helps those closest to you at a difficult time, as they will know how you wanted your estate to be distributed.

-You are free to change your mind at any time – telling us you plan to leave a gift does not commit you to doing so.
-However, if you do change your mind, it’s really helpful if you can let us know.
+If you decide to remember Tibet Relief Fund in your will, you’re free to change your mind at any time – telling us you plan to leave a gift does not commit you to doing so.

 If you have a large estate (over £1,000,000), property overseas or a complex family situation, we would always recommend that you use a solicitor.
 You may also feel more comfortable speaking to a solicitor in person.
 If you don’t already have a solicitor, you can find a list of solicitors near you here.